19hours/sg-statutes/Acts/COVID-19 (Temporary Measures) Act 2020.md

 (3) A control order remains in force until its expiry, its revocation or the date subsection (7) ceases to be in force, whichever occurs first.

-(4) A control order and any amendment thereof must be presented to Parliament as soon as possible after publication in theGazette.
+(4) A control order and any amendment thereof must be presented to Parliament as soon as possible after publication in the

+Gazette

+.

 (5) If a resolution is passed by Parliament annulling a control order or any part of it, or any amendment thereof, as from a specified date, the control order or that part or amendment of it ceases to have effect as from that date, but without affecting anything previously done under that control order or part.